DavidCWebs/remote-secure-backup/README.md

 The backup script also requires the eight byte short key ID for your GnuPG Key.

-If you list keys with `GnuPG --list-keys`, you can get the required ID - the number quoted in the `pub` line after the key size:
+If you list keys with `gpg --list-keys`, you can get the required ID - the number quoted in the `pub` line after the key size:

 ~~~bash
 pub   4096R/6D4459F3 2017-08-28 [expires: 2017-09-28]